rehierl/node-tree-outliner/3-basic-design/3-8-0-design-y.md

 (1 - due to `n5:s1`) section `s5` is located inside of `s1`, and
 (2 - due to `n5` closing `s1`) nodes `n6-9` are not located inside of `s1`.

-Both statements combined result in an unclear statement with regards to the location of a section (see strong connectivity).
+Both statements combined result in contradictory statements with regards to the location of a section (see strong connectivity).

 **n1:s0, n5:s5**